nathanael-brt/GETALP-internship/README.md

 It puts the result into the file `PLSPP_WER/Corr_WER_format_segmented/<name_of_the_file>_corRes_segmented.txt` (creates it if it doesn't exist).

 The method is detailed in the internship's report.

+### MFA_segmented_files
+This program transform all the segments of corrected text (that have been correctly segmented according to the segments form PSLPP using [TrueSegmentation.py ](#TrueSegmentation)) into single files (1 file by segment).

+It takes no input and automatically reads all the files that are stored into the directory *"PLSPP_WER/Corr_WER_format_segmented/"*.

+It creates all the files into the directory *"PLSPP_Prosodic/Corpus_segmented/"*.

 ## Scripts